-Why use an MRI?
+Why Use an MRI?

 The MRI shows the spine in very clear detail, including information about the bones, ligaments, muscles, nerves, and discs.
 Also, the MRI will show a loss of water in the nucleus pulposus, which occurs in the earliest stage of disc degeneration.
 Furthermore, an MRI shows facet joint arthritis, spinal stenosis (narrowing of the spinal canal), or a herniated disc (protrusion or rupture of the intervertebral disc).
 Finally, the MRI test provides doctors with the ability to diagnose problems with the spine and the surrounding soft tissues.

-How does an MRI take images of a patient?
+How Does an MRI Take Images of a Patient?

-If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 214-556-0555 to make an appointment.
+If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.